 Oregon State Bar, Diversity Law Section, Member

-Oregon State Bar, Unlawful Practice of Law Committee, Member
+Oregon State Bar, Unlawful Practice of Law Committee, Chair

 The professionals at McCabe//Ali speak at numerous events throughout the year for some of the largest bar organizations in the world, both online and in-person.
 Topics include Trademark and Patent Ethics, Malpractice Defense, IP and USPTO Ethics, and more.